sbcshop/GPS-Hat-for-Raspberry-Pi/README.md

 a) RXD/TXD: UART RX/TX indicator

-b) PPS: GPS status indicator
+b) PPS: GPS status indicator (if your PPS light is blinking it means your module is receiving GPS signal)

 c) PWR: power indicator of HAT